amcquistan/k8s-nlp-sentiment/README.md

 A new namespace named nlp-aws-sbx will be created in the k8s cluster.

-Fetch info for the frontend nlpapp service to identify the NodePort that was assigned to it so you can use it to access the webpage from your local environment.
+Fetch info for the frontend nlpapp service to identify the external endpoint that was assigned as part of launching an application load balancer so you can use it to access the webpage from your browser.

 ```
 kubectl get svc nlpapp --namespace nlp-aws-sbx